JohanAdam/Http-Request-Android/README.md

 # HttpRequestExample
-Show how to use HttpRequest to get json from HttpRequest or load json from local json.
+This repo show usage of HttpRequest using OkHtpp library to get json from HttpRequest or load json from local json.

 # Android Demo Simple Http Request.